Robert W. Estill: Bishop

 Estill was elected Bishop Coadjutor of the Episcopal Diocese of North Carolina on November 2, 1979.
-He was consecrated on March 15, 1980, by presiding Bishop John Allin in Duke Chapel.
+He was consecrated in Duke Chapel on March 15, 1980, with Presiding Bishop John Allin as chief consecrator.
 Estill was installed as the ninth bishop of North Carolina on January 27, 1983, at Duke University Chapel, and he served as diocesan bishop until his retirement in 1994.
 He served as President of the North Carolina Council of Churches between 1989 and 1990.
 During his episcopacy he worked to strengthen the role of deacons in the diocese and support the ordination of female clergy.
 He retired in 1994.

 Personal life

-Estill married Joyce Haynes in 1950, and together they had three children.
+Estill married Joyce Haynes (1928–2019) in 1950, and together they had three children.
 He died October 9, 2019.